Logo

 Don't say: "I learnt how to perform APR in the Scouts."

-The Standard Variable Rate is an expensive default interest rate your bank or building society will put you on when your mortgage deal ends.
+SVR stands for Standard Variable Rate, but it's also known as a follow-on rate.
+The Standard Variable Rate is the default interest rate your bank or building society will put you on when your mortgage deal ends.
 If you don’t remortgage to a new mortgage deal when your current one expires, your monthly payment will jump up.

 Do say: "If you're reaching the end of your fixed rate, beware of falling onto the SVR."